Thanks for checking my QRZ page. I go by my middle name Henry.

 To the right, Tower #2: 38 feet of Rohn 25G, Cushcraft Boomer at 40 feet for 222 MHz, K1FO 33 element, 432 MHz yagi at 45 feet: 45 element loop yagi on 1296 MHz at 49 feet: 144/450 MHz FM vertical.

 Below you can see the 1/4 wave 40 meter vertical with it's salt water ground.
-Out of the picture to the right is the 175' inverted "L" on 1.8 MHz with NE, SW, East and West beverage antennas for receive.
+Out of the picture to the right is the 175' inverted "L" on 1.8 MHz with NE, SW, E and W beverage antennas for receive.
 Up near the front tower is a 1/4 wave vertical for 10 MHz.

 You must be logged in to file a report on this page